MasterXCoder/To_Do_List/README.md

 ## Steps

-- Follow these steps to set up Git on your system:
+- Follow these steps to add collaborator to your repo:

 1. **Open and Create Repo:**
 Visit the [Git website](https://github.com/) and create repo for the project.